 Find the stories, films, and tools that speak to who you are—and who you're becoming.

 Whether you're tired of boring English classes, want to write better essays, or are curious about movies that actually mean something—this is your space.
-These courses are designed for teens who learn differently, think deeply, and want to be challenged (in a good way).
+These posts, discussions, activities, and courses are designed for students who learn differently, think deeply, and want to be challenged (in a good way).

 Smart.
 Skeptical.
 Bored in English class.
-We got you.
+I got you.

 Stories that reflect your life—and writing tools that amplify your voice.